-Here are 5 common knowledge you should know of a Root Canal Treatment in Singapore
+Here are 5 common knowledge you should know about Root Canal Treatment in Singapore

 Common Causes that Require a Root Canal Treatment

-- Deep Decay—Severe tooth decay that penetrates into the inner layers of the teeth allows for bacterial growth and infection causing inflammation of dental pulp.
+- Deep Decay—Severe tooth decay that penetrates into the inner layers of the teeth and allows for bacterial growth and infection causing inflammation of the dental pulp.

-- Tooth Cracks & Chips—Increases the difficulty of cleaning stuck food allowing for growth of bacteria and increases risk of tooth decay.
+- Tooth Cracks & Chips—Increases the difficulty of cleaning stuck food allowing for the growth of bacteria and increasing the risk of tooth decay.

 Symptoms that Suggest You May Need a Root Canal Treatment